tinydon/donbot/README.md

-**All the files are in ZIP archive.
+All the files are in ZIP archive.
 Please download the zip and extract it to the desired folder.
 It is a complete package with pyamf folder included.
-The only thing you need to change is the config.py file wehre you need to enter the registered tinychat username instead of CHANGE_TO_YOUR_USERNAME & your password for the same username instead of CHANGE_TO_YOUR_PASSWORD.
+The only thing you need to change is the config.py file wehre you need to enter the registered tinychat username instead of CHANGE_TO_YOUR_USERNAME & your password for the same username instead of CHANGE_TO_YOUR_PASSWORD.<br><br>

-Thanks,
+Thanks,<br>
-Team Tinydon.**
+Team Tinydon.

 # Tinydon - Donbot - Basic (beta)